sylhare/sylhare.github.io/README.md

 The dashboard is avalaible [here](https://ci.solanolabs.com/#) for: *JUnit, Java, Scala, Clojure, Javascript, Go, NodeJS and Io.js, PHP, Python, Ruby, R, Erlang*.

-#### CicleCI
+#### Cicle CI
-It works with a dashboard in which you can see all targeted repository, so far the best view.
+It works with a dashboard in which you can see all targeted repository.
 Works the same as the other two with a `circle.yml` for configuration.
 Automatically build, test, and deploy your project in minutes: [https://github.com/integrations/circle-ci](https://github.com/integrations/circle-ci)

 The Circle CI dashboard is available [here](https://circleci.com/dashboard) for this supported languages: *Clojure, Elixir, Go, JavaScript, PHP, Python, Ruby*